 TraitWare® suggests that an admin ‘proof’ the identity of the user who needs to replace the device, in order to make sure they really are the person requesting the recovery.
 This can be done in a number of ways, such as over a video call or a known identity on a business chat service.
 The admin can then issue that user a new registration code for their new device.
 With a couple of touches, the user is back up again with immediate access to their resources.

 Perceived Challenge 4:

 It’s Too Difficult and Too Costly to Change to Passwordless

 Most legacy systems use old protocols, such as RADIUS (built in 1991) which require passwords.
 These older systems are difficult to manage and maintain, and typically use an organizational identity store like LDAP for password authentication.
 In this case, the identity store needs to continue to support passwords as long as legacy systems are in place.

 Many organizations stop here because they aren’t aware of solutions that eliminate passwords without having to touch the legacy system.

 TraitWare’s passwordless solution does not require a legacy system and will be up and running in one day.
 The cost of implementation and use is less than the cost required to maintain legacy systems.
 And, you’ll save 60% or more on support budgets, plus increased productivity with no downtime for password recovery.

 Today, many organizations are required to use multi-factor authentication to comply with security and privacy regulations.
 The most popular way to address multi-factor authentication (MFA) is to keep password-based credentials then implement another factor on top of it such as email-based one-time codes.

 Layering MFA over a legacy login method compounds the problem and increases friction for the user.

-With less effort, organizations can deploy a completely passwordless solution that’s more secure and more convenient.
-TraitWare is true MFA and SSO combined for a friction-free user experience.
+With less effort, organizations can deploy a completely Passwordless solution that’s more secure and more convenient.
+TraitWare is Real MFA and SSO combined for a friction-free user experience.